All Episodes

 They got it in 2006.

-And if they don't get religion on energy right now, is the saying goes, drill here, drill now, pay less, uh, they're gonna get it again in 08.
+And if they don't get religion on energy right now, as the saying goes, drill here, drill now, pay less, they're going to get it again in 08.

-So I'm not an apologist, but I am sick and tired of the double standard when it comes to personal mores and oh the horrible things about Newt Gingrich and and William Living or uh the Congressman from Louisiana was at Livingston.
+So I'm not an apologist, but I am sick and tired of the double standard when it comes to personal mores and oh, the horrible things about Newt Gingrich and William Living the congressman from Louisiana was at Livingston.

-Anybody say Gulf of Tonkin when LBJ lied about about that incident in the Vietnam?
+Anybody say Gulf of Tonkin when LBJ lied about that incident in the Vietnam?

 I mean, you could go right down the list.